networkx/nx-guides/content/applications/hantavirus.md

 G.add_edge(13, 25)
 G.add_edge(8, 28)
 G.add_edge(14, 26)
-# And finally patient 10 - the details of which we will examine below
+# And patient 10 - the details of which we will examine below
 G.add_edges_from([(10, 20), (10, 21), (10, 29)])

 # And finally, the last round of infection before the outbreak was halted